-Open the hood of your Audi by pulling the hood release under the dash.
+- Open the hood of your Audi by pulling the hood release under the dash.
 The hood release is on the driver’s side.

-Locate the oil dipstick on the side of the engine.
+- Locate the oil dipstick on the side of the engine.
 The oil dipstick has a yellow handle.
 Oil dipstick on an Audi with a 3.2L engine.

-Remove the dipstick by pulling it up.
+- Remove the dipstick by pulling it up.

-Use a clean cloth to wipe off any oil that may still be on the dipstick.
+- Use a clean cloth to wipe off any oil that may still be on the dipstick.

-Note the minimum (LOW) and maximum (FULL) marks before reinserting the dipstick back into the engine block.
+- Note the minimum (LOW) and maximum (FULL) marks before reinserting the dipstick back into the engine block.

-Remove the dipstick.
+- Remove the dipstick.

-Read the oil level.
+- Read the oil level.
 The level needs to be between the min and max mark.

-If the engine oil level is below the min mark, you need to add engine oil to your car.
-F the level is significantly above the FULL mark, you need to remove oil from the engine.
+- If the engine oil level is below the min mark, you need to add engine oil to your car.
+If the level is significantly above the FULL mark, you need to remove oil from the engine.
 If you overfill your Audi engine with oil, you can cause engine and catalytic converter damage.

-Newer Audi vehicles such as this Audi Q5 with a TFSI engine have no dipstick to check the engine oil level.
+These instructions work on all models with a dipstick, including Audi A3, A4, A6, A7 Q3, Q5, and Q7.
+Newer Audi vehicles like this Audi Q5 with a TFSI engine have no dipstick to check the engine oil level.

 If that is the case with your Audi, you can check the engine oil level via the instrument cluster.
 Follow the instructions below to learn how to check the Audi oil level via the infotainment system.